 6. U.S. Census Bureau, Population and Housing Unit Estimates Tables

-7. U.S. Security and Exchange Commission, EDGAR Filings
+7. U.S. Securities and Exchange Commission, EDGAR Filings